nemaara/Northern_Rebirth_Reborn/lore-docs/replayability.md

 ## S12 Bonus Bosses:

-On the fourth floor of S12, there are 2 closed off chambers.
-Each has a boss unit.
-However, on the first playthrough, player can just go through, facing neither.
-On the second, they fight boss A and on the third, they fight boss B.
+On the fourth floor of S12, there are 4 optional boss encounters.
+Player can fight...any one at one time.

 ## Progression Reset